pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

 ## Limitation

-You cannot change `pod cidr`, `service cidr` and worker instance types once the cluster is created.
+You cannot change `pod cidr`, `service cidr`, and worker instance types once the cluster is created.